Mookie Betts Player Props: Dodgers vs. Cubs

 Mookie Betts At The Plate

-- Betts is hitting .232 with five doubles, two home runs and 11 walks.
+- Betts is batting .273 with six doubles, two home runs and 12 walks.

-- In 10 of 15 games this year (66.7%), Betts has reached safely via hit, and that includes multiple hits twice.
+- Among the qualifying hitters in MLB, his batting average ranks 70th, his on-base percentage ranks 36th, and he is 75th in the league in slugging.

-- In 15 games played this season, he has homered in two of them.
+- In 18 games played this year, he has gone deep in two of them.

-- In four games this year, Betts has picked up an RBI, with more than one RBI once.
+- In five games this season, Betts has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.